zabellemotte/moodle-socialflow-log/README.md

 # Data privacy

-Social Flow plugins log no personal data.
+Social Flow plugins log some personal data like any log plugin.

 When an event is triggered inside of Moodle, the following data is logged by the logstore plugin: